Ngopimas/profile-minimal/src/content/blog/250303-code-connection-blog-post.md

 ## The Spark of Inspiration

-I discovered an interesting "Stick Hero" style game on CodePen created by Hunor Marton Borbely ([@HunorMarton](https://codepen.io/HunorMarton/pen/xxOMQKg)).
+I discovered an interesting "Stick Hero" style game on CodePen created by Hunor Márton Borbély ([@HunorMarton](https://codepen.io/HunorMarton/pen/xxOMQKg)).
 The elegant simplicity of his codebase and the gameplay immediately captivated me - tap to extend a stick, release to set it in place, and try to reach the next platform.
 Hunor even created a [YouTube tutorial](https://youtu.be/eue3UdFvwPo) explaining how he built the original game.

 <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; border-radius: 8px;">
   <iframe     style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"